 NURS 4213 Nursing Science and Research

 Elements of quantitative and qualitative research processes are introduced.
 Builds research skills, assists the nurse to be a critical consumer of nursing research.
 Develops appreciation for research in nursing practices.
 Emphasis is given to critical analysis and application of research in clinical nursing practice.
-Prerequisites: Admission to the program and NURS 4003 or permission.
+Prerequisites: Admission to the program.

 NURS 4214 Management and Leadership in Nursing

 Theories of leadership, management, organization, and planned change with an expanded view of health services with emphasis on governmental or public institutions.
 Includes analysis of health care systems, methods, and strategies that inhibit or facilitate change.
 Professional and ethical issues, legislation, and emerging nursing roles are studied.
 Requires 32 hours arranged field experience.
 Prerequisites: NURS 4003

 Opportunity to pursue an area of special interest in professional nursing practice through independent study.
 Understanding and integrating influence in the professional nursing role explored.
 Prerequisite: NURS 4003 or permission.